Japanese Language Learning and Teaching

 Objectives and learning outcomes of the courseThe course is designed to train students already working or planning to work with language to improve their awareness of linguistic problems with specific reference to the teaching and learning of a foreign language.
 At the end of the course students are expected to be able to orient themselves in the relevant literature and undertake independent research on a topic of their choice.

-WorkloadA total of 22 weeks teaching with a 2 hour lecture and 2 hours seminar per week.
+WorkloadA total of 22 weeks teaching with a 2 hour lecture, 2 hours of seminars and a half hour tutorial per week.

 Scope and syllabus

 The lecture part of the course introduces the students to theoretical issues in the field of Japanese Applied Linguistics and more specifically Second Language Acquisition.
 The following topics are addressed through the year in one or more sessions depending on the topic:

 - Distinction between "Kokugo" and "Nihongo" studies (i.e. teaching of Japanese as L1 or L2)

 - Japanese Interlanguage – the acquisition of linguistic forms

 - Teaching Methods and their application to Japanese